2019 Poway synagogue shooting: Reactions

+In People Love Dead Jews, a book of essays on antisemitism published shortly after the shooting, Dara Horn wrote, "After [the Pittsburgh synagogue shooting], I knew what to tell my children to comfort them: that this wasn't like those ancient horror stories, that our neighbors love us, that America is different.
+After [the Poway shooting], I no longer knew what to tell them."

 Legal proceedings

 On April 30, 2019, Earnest was charged in San Diego County Superior Court with one count of murder and three counts of attempted murder.
 All four charges included "hate-crime and gun allegations", which can incur more severe penalties upon conviction.
 The murder charge includes a "special circumstance" that Earnest intentionally killed his victim (Gilbert-Kaye) because of her religion, which could incur the death penalty under California law.
 Earnest pleaded not guilty to all the charges.
 A criminal complaint was also filed charging Earnest with arson of a house of worship, a reference to the March arson attempt against a mosque in Escondido.
 Earnest was ordered held without bail.
 A trial readiness hearing was scheduled for May 30 and a preliminary hearing for July 8.

 On May 14, Earnest was arraigned in the United States District Court for the Southern District of California in San Diego on 109 federal charges: 54 counts of obstruction of free exercise of religious beliefs using a dangerous weapon resulting in death, bodily injury and attempts to kill; 54 counts of hate crimes under the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act; and one count of damage to a religious property using fire for the earlier arson at Dar-ul-Arquam mosque in Escondido on March 24.
 Earnest was represented by a federal public defender.
 On December 5, the court announced a trial date of June 2, 2020.
 This date was delayed due to the COVID-19 pandemic and the San Diego County District Attorney's office announced it would seek the death penalty.
 Prosecutors scheduled a press conference to discuss trial details on March 5 and the trial would not occur until at least March 15, 2021.
 On July 20, 2021, Earnest pleaded guilty to the charges.

 On September 30, 2021, Earnest, then 22, was sentenced to life in prison without the possibility of parole, plus an additional 121 years to life and another 16 years as part of a plea agreement reached with the San Diego County District Attorney's Office.
 On December 28, 2021, Earnest was sentenced in San Diego Federal Court to life in prison with no chance of parole, plus 30 years.
-Senior US District Judge Anthony Battaglia said the federal and state life sentences would run one after the other instead of concurrently.
+Senior US district judge Anthony Battaglia said the federal and state life sentences would run one after the other instead of concurrently.
 Earnest will serve the sentence in federal custody.